 Awards of Excellence in Chemical Engineering

 The Chemical Engineering Awards provide a showcase for outstanding achievement in the field of Chemical Engineering.
-IChemE in New Zealand, IChemE in Australia, The Engineers Australia Chemical College, IPENZ and RACI, in partnership with corporate sponsors, have instituted these awards to encourage and recognise excellence and to highlight the contribution made to the community by New Zealand and Australia Chemical Engineers.
+IChemE, The Engineers Australia Chemical College, Engineering New Zealand and RACI, in partnership with corporate sponsors, have instituted these awards to encourage and recognise excellence and to highlight the contribution made to the community by New Zealand and Australian Chemical Engineers.